 Creating access that works: Organization strategies

-- Campaign Type: awareness, lead generation, conversion, retention
+- Campaign type: awareness, lead generation, conversion, retention

 - Channel: social, email, content, paid search, events

-- Audience Segment: decision-makers, influencers, specific industries
+- Audience segment: decision-makers, influencers, specific industries

-- Content Format: video, blog, whitepaper, webinar
+- Content format: video, blog, whitepaper, webinar

-- Performance Level: exceptional, above average, average, below average
+- Performance level: exceptional, above average, average, below average

-- Campaign Stage: planning, creative, execution, measurement
+- Campaign stage: planning, creative, execution, measurement

-Searchability considerations
+Searchability

-- Full-text search capabilities
+- Full-text search across every doc

 - Tag-based filtering